ljunggren/boozang-docs/README.md

 `crontab -e`

-to edit crontab settings create a custom script that runs your test.
+to edit crontab settings, create a custom script that runs your test.
 See below example from Centos

 `cd`